nolanhergert/TVScheduleHistory/README.md

   * Expose more useful but complicated queries like "what was on tv at 7pm in the 60s"
   * See if we can get a random website that has user's queries nearly exactly typed with good answers to rank highly on Google!

+## Todo
+  * Sitemap.html maybe shouldn't have 1000s of links?
+Do like NYTimes does?
+I wish I could use sitemap.xml, but Google didn't like my urls.

 ## Data sources
   * TV Maze!
 CC-BY-CA too! http://api.tvmaze.com/shows/3853/episodes.
 However, it doesn't say the network!
   * Wikipedia